compiler-experts/miniJava/README.md

 then input your Username and Password in the command prompt

+## The project structure

+The project is divided by 2 parts

+- phase1: the first delivery which contains the lexical and syntax analyzer for the language minijava
+- phase2: the second delivery which contains the semantic analyzer for the language minijava based on the lexical and syntax analyzer that offered by professors

+to build or execute the compiler, you should entre one of these folder, `cd ./phase1` or `cd ./phase2`

 ## How to build the compiler

 Using the shell script `build`